Pylons/pyramid/docs/narr/scanning.rst

 :term:`Configurator` on behalf of the developer: these calls represent the intent of the configuration decoration.
-In the example above, this is best represented as the scanner translating the arguments to :class:`repoze.bfg.view..bfg_view` into a call to the :meth:`repoze.bfg.configuration.Configurator.add_view` method,
+In the example above, this is best represented as the scanner translating the arguments to :class:`repoze.bfg.view.bfg_view` into a call to the :meth:`repoze.bfg.configuration.Configurator.add_view` method,
 effectively: